Published: November 2004

 Executive managers know about and expect business cycles, “the good times” and “the bad times.”
-However, when a recession comes along, most companies are unprepared and may be vulnerable.
-Once weak companies start dropping off, feelings of apprehension and panic set into the business community.
+In addition, when a recession comes along, most companies are unprepared and may be vulnerable.
+However, once weak companies start dropping off, feelings of apprehension and panic set into the business community.
 Some companies think they are “lucky” just to survive.

 More than luck, it takes astute management and diligent planning to steer a company through recessions.
-Smart managers see opportunities in a recession, and are ready to seize opportunities and ride the waves.
-That is exactly what Antoinette Allocca is doing.
+Including, smart managers see opportunities in a recession, and are ready to seize opportunities and ride the waves.
+Plus, that is exactly what Antoinette Allocca is doing.